kubernetes-sigs/vsphere-csi-driver/tests/e2e/docs/vanilla_cluster_setup.md

     # SHARED_VSPHERE_DATASTORE_NAME and SHARED_VSPHERE_DATASTORE_URL should correspond to same shared datastore
     # To run e2e test for VCP to CSI migration, need to set the following env variable
     export GINKGO_FOCUS="csi-vcp-mig"
+    # To run volume resize testcases of VCP to CSI migrated Volumes
+    export VCPTOCSI="1"

     # For vsan stretched cluster tests
     export TESTBEDINFO_JSON="/path/to/nimbus_testbedinfo.json"